newhuo-tech/trade-docs/source/index.html.md

 9.The hidden text in API Key and Secret Key may have impact on the signature.

+10.Check the byte[] is directly to be Base64 encoded after generated from the HmacSHA256 signature, instead of hexadecimal string to be Base64 encoded.

 Right now the official [SDK](https://github.com/HuobiRDCenter) supports multiple languages, you can refer to the signature implementation, or below three signature examples.

 <a href='https://github.com/HuobiRDCenter/huobi_Java/blob/master/java_signature_demo.md'>JAVA signature example</a> | <a href='https://github.com/HuobiRDCenter/huobi_Cpp/blob/master/examples/cpp_signature_demo.md'>C++ signature example</a>  | <a href='https://github.com/HuobiRDCenter/huobi_Python/blob/master/example/python_signature_demo.md'>Python signature example</a>